JamshadAhmad/JamshadAhmad/README.md

-Hello,

-I am a software engineer, with an interest in problem-solving.
-You can check [my repository](https://github.com/JamshadAhmad/Programming) which I made to practice problem-solving.
+I have an interest in problem-solving.
+You can check [my repository](https://github.com/JamshadAhmad/Programming) that I made for practicing problem-solving.

 Feel free to contact me for anything.